rs-waschbar/spring-native-template/README.md

 ./build.sh
 ```

-it creates a "native" package with function.zip,
+it creates a "native" package with function.zip, for the amazonlinux
-that can be manually uploaded to S3 bucket

-and then deployed to the native lambda
+that can be uploaded to S3 bucket and then deployed to the native lambda

 ## Getting started - native local image